-Part of our training covers the character of a real man and how he functions in society, so if you are unmarried this will give you a better foundation for your marriage in the future.
+Part of our training covers the character of a real man and how he functions in society, so if you are unmarried this will give you a better foundation for life, and tools for if you choose to marry in the future.
 And if your children no longer live with you, you will still be able to pass on what you learn to them, their children and your broader community.

-As Cassie so often says, The World Needs A Father is almost as much (if not more) about leadership and community development than it is about parenting.
-And because the issue of fatherlessness affect your whole community, you will learn how you can make a difference in your space whether or not you have children of your own.
+As Cassie says, The World Needs A Father is as much about leadership as it is about parenting.
+And because the issue of fatherlessness affects your whole community, you will learn how you can make a difference in your space whether or not you have children of your own.

-Many people in our global community have been through separation, divorce or are single parents, and attest to how the training helped them analyze where things went wrong, and create a healthy framework for future realationshps.
+Many people in our global community have been through separation, divorce or are single parents.
+We have heard countless stories of how a training helped them analyze where things went wrong, and create a healthy framework for future realationshps.
 There is also a good chance of finding solidarity and support.